FadyAlfred/mini-social-platform/README.md

 * [Docker](https://www.docker.com/) - is a set of platform as a service (PaaS) products that use OS-level virtualization.
 * [Docker Compose](https://docs.docker.com/compose/) - is a tool for running multi-container applications on Docker.

-And of course Nespresso Coffee Machine Store itself is open source with a [public repository](https://github.com/FadyAlfred/ncoffemachine) on GitHub.
+And of course Mini Social Platform itself is open source with a [public repository](https://github.com/FadyAlfred/ncoffemachine) on GitHub.

 ### Install and run